Liioooo/lio-spa/docs/components.md

 It is also possible to invoke change-detection manually by calling `this.updateOwnDOM()` for the current component.
 Or `this.updateChildrenDOM()` for the current component and all it´s child components.

-To run change-detection for the entire application you have to inject the `ApplicationService` and call `updateApplicationDom()` on it.
+To run change-detection for the entire application you have to inject the `ApplicationService` Service and call `updateApplicationDom()` on it.
 [What is a service?](services.md)

 ### Lifecycle of Components